ViderumGlobal/ckanext-ed/README.md

 # ckanext-ed

-This is the main repo for the US Deparment of Education ckan-based project.
+This is the main repo for the US Department of Education ckan-based project.
 This documentation covers all of the development aspects.

 ## Getting started